wadpac/GGIR/docs/articles/GGIR.md

   making sure that the csv-report are correct, while the visualreport has mostly been a side project.
-This is unfortunate and we hope to find funding in the future to design a new report specifically for the purpose of QC-ing the anlayses done by GGIR.
+This is unfortunate and we hope to find funding in the future to design a new report specifically for the purpose of QC-ing the analyses done by GGIR.
 - `maxRecordingInterval` - if specified controls whether neighboring or overlapping recordings with the same participant ID and brand are appended at epoch level.
 This can be useful when the intention is to monitor behaviour over larger periods of time but accelerometers only allow for a few weeks of data collection.
-GGIR will never append or alter the raw input file, this operation is preformed on the derived data.
+GGIR will never append or alter the raw input file, this operation is performed on the derived data.
 - `study_dates_file` - if specified trims the recorded data to the first and last date in which the study took place.
 This is relevant for